 If the claimant can show a causal connection between the breach of duty and the resulting damages, they’ve proven their claim.
 The insurer then might be obligated to pay those damages up to the policy limits.

-Schedule a Free Consultation With Our San Diego Car Accident Lawyers
+Schedule a Free Consultation With Our Car Wreck Attorneys in San Diego

 Car insurance companies are the primary source of injury compensation for car accidents.
 Contact Mission Personal Injury Lawyers to schedule a no-cost consultation and learn more about how we can help you hold insurance companies accountable after a car accident.
-Our San Diego car accident attorneys can help with your claim from the start to finish.
+Our Car Wreck Attorneys in San Diego can help with your claim from the start to finish.

 Our law firm handles all types of car accident cases involving: